-Thus, the hard work for developing native apps is laborious which makes it important to look at how much time does it take to develop an application.
+Thus, the hard work for developing native apps is laborious which makes it important to look at how long does it take to build an app.
 As the time for developing native apps is high, it results in more app investment too.

-Also, app maintenance cost is also high for native apps.
+Also, app maintenance costs are high for native apps.
 The app maintenance might go somewhere between 15-20% of the overall app development cost.
-Also, a basic native app costs $25,000 where maintenance cost will be around $5,000.
+Also, a basic native app costs $25,000 whereas maintenance costs will be around $5,000.

-The higher the app development cost, the higher will be the app maintenance cost too!
+The higher the app development cost, the higher the app maintenance cost too!

 As native apps are made for a dedicated platform, the time taken to develop an application for a separate platform requires a set of codes, adding up to the time taken to develop the application.

-On average, it takes around 18 weeks for developing a robust application, also the time might increase in the case of an app with complex features and functionalities.
+On average, it takes around 18 weeks to develop a robust application, also the time might increase in the case of an app with complex features and functionalities.

-The situation becomes a little challenging when a user doesn’t notice the mobile app update notifications, or if they don’t have enough storage space in their devices- in both the situation, they might abandon the application due to unfixed glitches or issues.
+The situation becomes a little challenging when a user doesn’t notice the mobile app update notifications, or if they don’t have enough storage space in their devices- in both situations, they might abandon the application due to unfixed glitches or issues.